 Business (not quite) as usual though it’s getting more normal

-The offices at Severfield Close are now back open again although we’re still continuing to work remotely where that makes sense and that means fewer people in on any given day.
+The offices at Severfield Close are now back open again although we’re continuing to work remotely where we can and that means fewer people in on any given day.
 If you’d like to come and see us, we’d be delighted to welcome you in.
 We’ve got hygiene and distancing measures in place and meetings have to be by appointment only.

 Originally published 24/4/2020